 The principle is straightforward: if you want limited liability, you owe the public basic transparency.
 The only carve-out should be for businesses that are genuinely small – not firms turning over hundreds of millions.
 And even small businesses should provide basic information.

 So here’s our proposal: to qualify for exemption from filing full accounts, a company could be required to meet all of a turnover, balance sheet and employee condition.
 The thresholds could (for example) be set at turnover of £1m, balance sheet of £1m and ten employees.
-The aim should be that a coffee shop qualifies but PPE Medpro does not.
+Once a threshold is breached then full accounts should be required immediately, without a year’s grace period.
+The aim should be that a coffee shop qualifies but the likes of PPE Medpro do not.

 And companies that qualify for the exemption should be required to state their turnover and profit (but no other details from their P&L).
 That should all-but-eliminate compliance cost, but ensure that key financial information is made available.